JoRaeNE/nova-eve-site/README.md

 # nova-eve-site
-mini society for the chronocally homeless to help rebuild their self and life
+mini society for the chronically homeless to help rebuild their self and life